 3. Get your resume ready for the next opportunity

 If you got axed at the very first stage of the hiring process, you should take another look at your resume.
 The recruiters usually spend only 6 seconds reviewing each CV they receive.
+So it is very important to tweak your resume for different job roles before you put it onto a platform for the best student internships and jobs.
 If they find yours difficult to skim or see that it lacks the key information they're looking for, it will end up in the ‘rejected’ pile.
 If you're not sure how to improve your student resume, you can turn to our resume checklist:

 - Is your resume tailored to a specific job position?